Blunt thoracic aortic injury

 Blunt thoracic aortic injury will be reviewed here.
 The factors that determine whether an open surgical or endovascular approach should be taken to repair these injuries are discussed separately.
 (See "Surgical and endovascular repair of blunt thoracic aortic injury".)

 MECHANISM OF INJURY

 The incidence of blunt thoracic aortic injury is estimated between 1.5 and 2 percent of patients who sustain blunt thoracic trauma [4-7].
 In a multicenter study involving 274 cases of blunt aortic injury, 81 percent were caused by automobile collisions .
 Other etiologies of blunt thoracic aortic injury include motorcycle and aircraft crashes, automobile versus pedestrian accidents, falls, and crush injury .
-About 70 percent of victims are male , with about 67 percent of patients described as overweight or obese .
+Approximately 70 percent of victims are male , with approximately 67 percent of patients described as overweight or obese .

 The main risk factor for blunt thoracic aortic injury is rapid deceleration, either from high-speed motor vehicle collision or falls from a significant height.
 Injury mechanism and other patient-related factors that increase the risk for blunt thoracic aortic injury are discussed elsewhere.
 (See "Initial evaluation and management of blunt thoracic trauma in adults", section on 'Epidemiology'.)

 - Smith RS, Chang FC.
 Traumatic rupture of the aorta: still a lethal injury.
 Am J Surg 1986; 152:660.

 - Schulman CI, Carvajal D, Lopez PP, et al. Incidence and crash mechanisms of aortic injury during the past decade.
 J Trauma 2007; 62:664.

 - Sevitt S. The mechanisms of traumatic rupture of the thoracic aorta.
 Br J Surg 1977; 64:166.